Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/de/redenomination.md

 AXIACoin Foundation summarized the decision not to change:

-> However, given the non-negligible amount of opposition, including from some within the ranks of AXIACoin Foundation and Parity, **the Foundation decided that we cannot, in good faith, sponsor redenomination at present.**
+> However, given the non-negligible amount of opposition, including from some within the ranks of AXIACoin Foundation and Axia, **the Foundation decided that we cannot, in good faith, sponsor redenomination at present.**

 ## The Vote